 In 2013 the 175-seat Boeing 737-800 was introduced to Albuquerque while the older 737-500's and -300's were phased out in 2016 and 2017 respectively.
 Southwest introduced another new nextgeneration aircraft in late 2017, the Boeing 737-8 Max.
-The carrier was slowly adding more service and destinations back to the Albuquergue schedule but was hit hard once again after the new 737 Max was involved in two fatal crashes resulting in the grounding of the aircraft in 2018.
+The carrier was slowly adding more service and destinations back to the Albuquerque schedule but was hit hard once again after the new 737 Max was involved in two fatal crashes resulting in the grounding of the aircraft in 2018.
 Two years later the COVID-19 pandemic struck causing traffic to fall by over 95 percent.
 Southwest, as with all other carriers, began cancelling flights due to very low passenger loads, some flights having no passengers at all.
 By May of 2020, the schedule at Albuquerque had been reduced to only eight flights per day to five cities.
 This was down from an initial plan for the summer of 2020 of 37 daily flights to 15 cities.
 As traffic showed signs of rebounding, flights were increased to 17 per day in June and July and up to 23 per day in August serving nine destinations nonstop.
 However, more waves of the virus later struck causing Southwest to reduce their schedules once again.
 In February, 2021, service was back down to nine flights per day at Albuquerque.
 Through 2021, traffic began another rebound and the problems with the 737 Max were corrected enabling the aircraft to be recertified to fly.
 Flights were slowly added back to the schedule once again but by 2022 a worldwide labor shortage began including a shortage of commercial airline pilots.
-Southwest is now managing this problem and by April, 2023, three years after the pandemic began, Albuquerque is expected to be at 32 daily departures, nearly a total rebound from pre-pandemic levels and with the loss of nonstop service to only one city.
-Still Southwest is the busiest carrier at the Albuquerque Sunport but unlike most of the other larger carriers, Southwest has not added a regional airline feeder system.
+Southwest is now managing this problem and by May, 2023, three years after the pandemic began, Albuquerque was back at 33 daily departures, nearly a total rebound from prepandemic levels and with the loss of nonstop service to only one city.
+Southwest has added nonstop service to two new destinations in southern California in 2022 and 2023 and is now back up to 15 nonstop destinations.
+Southwest is still the busiest carrier at the Albuquerque Sunport but unlike most of the other larger carriers, Southwest has not added a regional airline feeder system.
 However, Southwest does still schedule their flights to fly the same plane through to additional cities providing direct service to many more destinations with one or two stops.
 Most other carriers have abandoned this practice and fly only nonstop flights to major hubs where passengers must change planes to continue on to other cities.